 NCAS van: 20 ft van with standard fitting.
-The plan is to load the van with a rented crane, since it is too heavy (expected more than 15,000 lb).
-During WACS the van will be on the main deck.
-During and after PNE will be on the forward 02 Level.
-Crane usage in Boston and Bermuda will be coordinated with WACS.
+The plan is to load the van on the forward 02 Level with a rented crane, since it is too heavy (expected more than 15,000 lb).

-NCAS requires engineering help on connecting van to ship's power supply before departure from Bermuda.
-A NCAS team will work on sensor deployment during the port of call in Bermuda.
+NCAS requires engineering help on connecting van to ship's power supply before departure from Charleston.
+A NCAS team will work on sensor deployment during the port of call in Charleston.

 NCAS requires help unloading and securing gas cylinders (30 about 4.5 ft tall), secured on O1 deck aft of the winch house.
-The loading will be coordinated with WACS.